-And sometimes, as Nick Milanovich writes…well, sometimes creating a culture of innovation means killing some zombies.
+And sometimes, as Nick Milanovich writes this March…well, sometimes creating a culture of innovation means killing some zombies.
 You’ve got to read his survival guide to the R&D zombie project apocalypse to understand how this month’s cinematic release of Stephen King’s Pet Sematary reboot reminds us that clearing out zombies frees up real innovation.
 And speaking of innovative environments…

 The Xinova Referral Program provides you with monetary rewards for helping grow the Xinova network.
 Find out how to get started, and help enhance the world’s best innovator collective.